reactive-streams/reactive-streams-jvm/tck/README.md

 <dependency>
   <groupId>org.reactivestreams</groupId>
   <artifactId>reactive-streams-tck</artifactId>
-  <version>...</version>
+  <version>1.0.0.RC3</version>
   <scope>test</scope>
 </dependency>
 ```

 Please refer to the [Reactive Streams Specification](https://github.com/reactive-streams/reactive-streams-jvm) for the current latest version number.
-Make sure that the API and TCK dependency versions are equal.
+Make sure that your Reactive Streams API and TCK dependency versions match.

 ### Test method naming convention

-Since the TCK is aimed at Reactive Stream implementers, looking into the sources of the TCK is well expected,
-and should help during a libraries implementation cycle.
+Since the TCK is aimed at Reactive Stream implementers, looking into the sources of the TCK is well expected and encouraged as it should help during the implementation cycle.

 In order to make mapping between test cases and Specification rules easier, each test case covering a specific
 Specification rule abides the following naming convention: `TYPE_spec###_DESC` where:

 * `TYPE` is one of: [#type-required](required), [#type-optional](optional), [#type-stochastic](stochastic) or [#type-untested](untested) which describe if this test is covering a Rule that MUST or SHOULD be implemented.
 The specific words are explained in detail below.
-* `###` is the Rule number (`1.xx` Rules are about Publishers, `2.xx` Rules are about Subscribers etc.)
+* `###` is the Rule number (`1.xx` Rules are about `Publisher`s, `2.xx` Rules are about Subscribers etc.)
 * `DESC` is a short explanation of what exactly is being tested in this test case, as sometimes one Rule may have multiple test cases in order to cover the entire Rule.

 Here is an example test method signature: